techbrett/OfficeDocs-SkypeForBusiness/Teams/facilitator-teams.md

   - Microsoft Teams
 ms.localizationpriority: high
 search.appverid: MET150
-description: Learn about how the AI-powered Facilitator agent in Microsoft Teams can take collaborative AI notes powered by Copilot.
+description: Learn about how Facilitator in Microsoft Teams can take collaborative AI-generated notes powered by Copilot.
 ---

-# Set up Facilitator in Microsoft Teams for collaborative AI notes
+# Set up Facilitator in Microsoft Teams for collaborative AI-generated notes

 > [!IMPORTANT]
 > This feature is currently in Teams Public preview.